 Greek Chickpeas and Rice with Lemon & Tahini

-- If using dry chickpeas: soak overnight, next day simmer for about 1 ½ hours until cooked but not mushy, drain set aside and save some of the water.
+- If using dry chickpeas: soak overnight, next day simmer for 20-40 minutes until cooked but not mushy, drain set aside and save 2 cups of the cooking water.

 - In a medium pot heat 2 tablespoons of olive oil and sauté onion until soft.
 Meanwhile in small bowl mix the tahini with the lemon juice and 3-4 tablespoons of water.